Health-Hub-App/.github/profile/README.md

 There is no disaster recovery, but there are plans to use kubernetes in the future, or to use a hosting provider, idk, we can do whatever since everything is dockerised.

-## Development Philosophy
-- Don't get sucked in by vendor lock-in
-- Develop what you need, and quickly

 ## Business
 HealthHub App is a registered UK limited company.